Announcements for Jun 08, 2026

 How well do you keep up with the world around you?
 Take this week’s quiz to test your knowledge of recent national and world events.

-This week's word in the news: PETITIONER
+This week's word in the news: RENDERING

 DEFINITION: